Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Easy

-Though this one isn’t technically in Ohiopyle State Park, it’s less than 10 minutes from the town.
+Although this one isn’t technically in Ohiopyle State Park, it’s less than 10 minutes from the town.

 The residence is so well-known for its unique architecture, but the house is built right over a waterfall on Bear Run.
 That feature lands it on this list!

-Even if you’re not an architecture buff, the design of the house, incorporating it into the rocky hillside and the stream below, is quite impressive.
+Even if you’re not an architecture buff, the design of the house, incorporating it into the rocky hillside and the stream below, is impressive.

 The viewing area for the house over the falls, located across Bear Run, is where you will see the often photographed views.